Sustainable Diamonds: Lab Created Diamonds Vs “Real” Diamonds

 - Look beyond “eco-friendly” and “sustainable” claims for proof.
 What numbers or data can a brand share with you to let you know that they are the real ethical deal?
 Upon the point at which a Sustainable Grown Diamond certification becomes available (which it is expected to do sometime in 2020), look for brands that bear this certification.

 We’ve also started collating a list of ethical brands that we’ve vetted against the criteria outlined in this article.
-Have a read of our guides on the best ethical jewelry brands, black-owned Etsy Jewelry Shops and sustainable timepieces for some ideas.
+Have a read of our guides on conscious jewelry, the best ethical jewelry brands, black-owned Etsy Jewelry Shops and sustainable timepieces for some ideas.

 WHY SHOULD YOU CHOOSE A LAB-CREATED DIAMOND OVER A NATURAL DIAMOND?